Celebrating Pear Month: A Journey from Our Orchard to Your Table

 Pears in Our Home

 Pears are one of my favorite snacks to serve my kids.
-They love them.
-I love them.
-And I especially love baking with them.
+They love them, and I love them too.
+I especially enjoy baking with them.

 Four Favorite Pear Recipes + A Thank You

-Throughout Pear Month, I’m sharing four of my favorite pear recipes—simple, approachable, and made to help you enjoy pears with confidence.
+Throughout Pear Month, I’m sharing four of my favorite pear recipes—simple, approachable, and designed to help you enjoy pears with confidence.

 Why Pear Month Matters to Me